dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 ## <span id="jit"></span>JIT (Just-In-Time) Compilation

-**Just-in-time (JIT) compilation** is the process of translating code written in a programming language to machine code at runtime (during a program or application's execution).
+**Just-In-time (JIT) compilation** is the process of translating code written in a programming language to machine code at runtime (during a program or application's execution).
 At runtime, certain dynamic information is available, such as type identification.
 A JIT compiler _monitors_ to detect functions or loops of code that are run multiple times—this code is considered "warm".
 These pieces of code are then compiled.
 If they're quite commonly executed ("hot"), JIT will optimize them and also store the optimized, compiled code for execution.

 When the compiler optimizes hot code, it makes assumptions about its types and shape based on consistency of previous executions.
 At any iteration, if those assumptions turn out to be inaccurate, the optimized code is discarded.